AnonymFlow

 Actor4G/5G hotspotOpen public WiFiWPA2-PSK public WiFiWPA3 public WiFi

-Your mobile carrierSees DNS + destination IP
+Your mobile carrierSees DNS + destination IP---

-Hotspot operatorSees DNS + IP + commercial trackingSees DNS + IP + commercial trackingSees DNS + IP (client/AP encryption)
+Hotspot operator-Sees DNS + IP + commercial trackingSees DNS + IP + commercial trackingSees DNS + IP (client/AP encryption)

 Other connected clientNo accessCan sniff (Wireshark)Can sniff (shared PSK)Cannot sniff (OWE/SAE)